dwavesystems/dwave-cloud-client/docs/intro.rst

     - Adding problems to a client's submission queue

-Solvers that provide sampling for solving :term:`Ising` and :term:`QUBO` problems, such as a D-Wave 2000Q QPU or a software :term:`sampler` such as the `dimod <https://github.com/dwavesystems/dimod>`_ simulated annealing sampler, are typically remote resources.
-While the D-Wave Cloud Client :class:`~dwave.cloud.solver.Solver` manages the submission of your problem, :class:`~dwave.cloud.client.Client` manages communication with the remote solver resources, selecting and authenticating access to available solvers; for example, you can list all solvers available to a client with its :func:`~dwave.cloud.client.Client.get_solvers` method and select and return one with its :func:`~dwave.cloud.client.Client.get_solver` method.
+Solvers that provide sampling for solving :term:`Ising` and :term:`QUBO` problems, such as a D-Wave 2000Q :term:`sampler` :class:`~dwave.system.samplers.DWaveSampler` or software sampler :class:`~neal.sampler.SimulatedAnnealingSampler`, might be remote resources.
+While the D-Wave Cloud Client :class:`~dwave.cloud.solver.Solver` manages the submission of your problem, :class:`~dwave.cloud.client.Client` manages communication with remote solver resources, selecting and authenticating access to available solvers; for example, you can list all solvers available to a client with its :func:`~dwave.cloud.client.Client.get_solvers` method and select and return one with its :func:`~dwave.cloud.client.Client.get_solver` method.

-Preferred use is with a context manager (a :code:`with Client.from_config(...) as` construct) to ensure proper closure of all resources.
+Preferred use is with a context manager---a :code:`with Client.from_config(...) as` construct---to ensure proper closure of all resources.
 The following example snippet creates a client based on an auto-detected configuration file and instantiates a solver.